prince-ph0en1x/prince-ph0en1x.github.io/pages/musings.md

 * "Sarcasm is a word in the lexicon"... is a self-referential statement.
 It is either false, or true but cannot be proven in the premise while preserving it sarcastic truth at the same instant!
 Godel's Incompleteness Theorem.
 * All of learning theory is mostly "Classification + Correlation"... dividing data into sets and understanding the relations between them.
 * Pressing UnDo does not take you into the past, it takes you to an alternate future.
 Pressing ReDo does not correct your mistake, it accounts for a misjudgment requiring two actions.

+... so this is the place where I collect my ideas for future blog posts